kaukana0/tool-foodPriceMonitoring/adr/adr04.md

 ~~Obviously slow on some mobiles.
 2022-09~~

 Slow (at least ~5s on decent network) on initial load of the page.

 Possible remedy: put raw data (compressed) in localstorage and check on page load metadata (SDMX API has it) if things have updated on the server.

+Another remedy approach: load chunks/segments on demand - one chunk could be 5 years worth of data.
+There'd have to be a merge functionality to be implemented.